Regression ensemble model¶

 ,BinaryIO

-]) – Path or file handle from which to load the model.- Return type
+]) – Path or file handle from which to load the ensemble model.- Return type

 - property min_train_samples: int¶